FlaviaPenta/ADM-hw4/README.md

 **Goal of the homework**: write important algorithms and functions from scratch.

+This repository contains:
+- main.ipynb (explained codes and output we obtained)
+- cleaning.rar (a .rar file containing clean_text.csv, that is our csv that we created with all the clean reviews' texts)

 ## 1. Hashing

 For this task, we are dealing with hashing algorithms.
 In particular you will implement **hash functions** and an algorithm called [***HyperLogLog***](https://medium.com/@raghavan99o/hyperloglog-algorithm-part-ii-the-loglog-algorithm-6cdf33132331) (HLL).
 [This reference](https://pangaj.github.io/HyperLogLog/) may be useful also.